 Chrissy began her career in sales and marketing before pursuing a master’s degree in education in 2001.
 She gained experience as a teacher, case manager, and guidance counselor in Chicago Public Schools while receiving a master’s degree in counseling.
 After transitioning into the non-profit sector, Chrissy joined Center for Independent Futures to advocate for educational access and resources for students with disabilities.

 Kathleen L. Lyons, Project Director

-Kathy joined Center for Independent Futures to focus on the intersection of education and employment.
-Formerly Executive Director of the James B. Moran Center for Youth Advocacy in Evanston, Kathy has also worked at the Illinois Educational Labor Relations Board and as an employment lawyer in private practice.
-A parent of a son with disabilities, Kathy has worked with the Illinois State Board of Education and Evanston schools since 1999.
-Kathy received her JD from Loyola University Chicago School of Law and her Bachelors of Business Administration from the University of Michigan.
+Kathy combines experience in business, law, and education with a passion for social justice.
+She leads the Change Champions Project which provides organizations with tools to create more inclusive environments.
+Previously the Executive Director of the James B. Moran Center for Youth Advocacy, Kathy has also worked at the Illinois Educational Labor Relations Board, at Loyola University Chicago School of Law, and as an employment lawyer in private practice.
+As a parent of a son with disabilities, Kathy has worked with the Illinois State Board of Education and with Evanston schools since 1999.
+Kathy received her J.D. degree from Loyola University Chicago School of Law, and her Bachelors of Business Administration (B.B.A) from the University of Michigan.

 Marney Orchard, School and Agency Consultant

 Marney graduated from the University of Iowa with a B.A. in media studies.
 She worked in media sales as well as non-profit fundraising and marketing, and later followed her passion for teaching by pursuing a master’s degree in education from DePaul University.
 Before joining Center for Independent Futures, Marney taught middle school social studies and thrived on the energy of the school environment.
 As a member of the School Consultation Staff, she is excited to bring person-centered planning to as many classrooms as possible.